 Fund financial statements of the reporting entity are organized into individual funds, each of which is considered to be a separate accounting entity.
-Each fund is accounted for by providing a separate set of self-balancing accounts, which constitute its assets, deferred inflows of resources, liabilities, deferred outflows of resources, fund equity, revenues and expenditures.
+Each fund is accounted for by providing a separate set of self-balancing accounts, which constitute its assets, deferred outflows of resources, liabilities, deferred inflows of resources, fund equity, revenues and expenditures.

-- 1. Summary of Significant Accounting Policies (Continued) - B. Government-Wide and Fund Financial Statements (Continued)
+B. Government-Wide and Fund Financial Statements (Continued)